Unsure if you should exfoliate in the morning or night? You're not alone. A lot of people don't know the difference between these two skincare terms.

 Plus, with everything else going on during a typical day (work tasks, errands, etc.), squeezing in a few minutes before bed can be much easier than trying to fit it into an already-packed morning routine.

-Additionally, nighttime exfoliation helps prepare your skin for whatever products you plan on using afterward – whether it’s a facial cream or serum – as well as helping them absorb better throughout the night.
+Additionally, nighttime exfoliation helps prepare your sensitive skin for whatever products you plan on using afterward – whether it’s a facial cream or serum – as well as helping them absorb better throughout the night.
 In the evening skincare routine, exfoliation increases skin cell turnover.
 So, you can add it to your night time skincare routine.

 However, at night you can also get rid of the remaining makeup particles and excess oil.